For Retailers

 Run a BOGO.
 Take a return.
 The settlement reconciles both.

-How aging discounts work
+How consignment settlements work

 Step 7 / 12 · Metrc Integration